UzmaSayyeda/DataFeast-UK-Food-MongoDB/README.md

 4. How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.

     **Hint**: You will need to use the `aggregation` method to answer this.

+## Credits

+- Tutor and TA helped me debug the code.